15th Finchley

 The above two events straddled the Group’s own summer camp that was held in Guernsey.

 In November 1937 a young Cub by the name of Richard Alan Fensome joined the Troop.
 As a keen young Scout it did not take him long to gain his Second Class Badge.
-He also later went on to become the Scout Master/Leader and then in 1968 the Group Scout Leader.
+He also later went on to become the Scout Master / Leader and then in 1968 the Group Scout Leader.

-During 1938 there was another major District event that all of the Finchley Groups participated in.
+During 1938 there was another major District event that all the Finchley Groups participated in.
 This event, The Good Turn Rally, also took place at the Camping Ground and was held to raise money for the Boy Scout Fund.
 On this occasion the 15th Finchley arena contribution was called ‘Keep Fit – A Burlesque’.

 During January 1939 rehearsals started for another show, entitled “Again at Eight”.
-This took place on the 7th and 8th March at the Woodside Hall, North Finchley and, as with previous show most of the songs and music was composed by Ralph C. Harris, who along with his wife were the producers.
+This took place on the 7th and 8th March at the Woodside Hall, North Finchley and, as with previous shows most of the songs and music were composed by Ralph C. Harris, who along with his wife were the producers.
 This show was notable for the versatile performance of Rover Alec Keep – actor, comedian, drummer, impressionist and duettist with his brother Jim.
 The show was considered to be an unqualified success and brought forth loud praise from the audience.

 The 1939 camp, the last before the start of World War II, was held at Rock Farm, Beer in North Devon.
-It was particularly noteworthy as they were joined by some of their Danish friends, some old Scouts and even family members.
+It was particularly noteworthy as they were joined by some of their Danish friends, some Old Scouts and even family members.

 With the declaration of war ‘Utopia’ became No 1 Centre of the Air Raid Precautions (ARP) messenger service, with an Air Raid shelter dug in front of the building.
 However, every effort was made to continue Scouting activities.

-The Group’s 21st birthday was celebrated with a supper in ‘Utopia’ in March 1940 and was reported on in the press.
+The Group’s 21st birthday was celebrated with a supper at ‘Utopia’ in March 1940 and was reported on in the press.
 Frank Mitchel, a Rover Scout, produced a history of the first twenty-one years, together with a series of articles for the local paper.
 When the Group’s annual report was published it was used by the press to give a very favourable account of the Group.
 During the year Charlie was awarded the Medal of Merit for his service.

 In 1941, after the leaders of the 5th Finchley had been called up, their Scouts temporarily joined forces with the 15th.
-Charlie Roberts and Alan Fensome (only 16 years old in 1941) had mainly been responsible for running the meetings.
+Charlie and Alan Fensome (only 16 years old in 1941) had mainly been responsible for running the meetings.
 Help was also provided by Ken Stallworthy who lived close by in Stanhope Road.
 However, later that year Alan joined the Royal Navy but fortunately Charlie did not – he had a ‘reserved occupation’ making optical components for the military.

 After the initial clamp down on camping a number of weekend camps took place including trips to Shenley over the Whitsun holiday.
 The District held a Patrol competition at Victoria Park in 1943 and the 15th Finchley Stag Patrol (led by PL David Butler of the 5th Finchley) were successful in winning the trophy.